Germany: Patent litigation

 Q: Does the losing party at first instance have an automatic right of appeal?

 The losing party in a first-instance case will always be granted the right to appeal.
-Even on appeal, the successful party may enforce the first-instance decision if it issues a security bond to cover potential damages due to enforcement of a decision that may be overcome on appeal.
+Even on appeal, the successful party may enforce the first-instance decision if it issues a security bond to cover potential damages owing to enforcement of a decision that may be overcome on appeal.

 Q: How long does it typically take for the appellate decision to be handed down?